catalyst-cooperative/catalystcoop-handbook/docs/policies.md

 Catalyst employees can contribute to a [Vangaurd Solo 401(k) (also known as an Individual 401k or i401(k))](https://investor.vanguard.com/accounts-plans/small-business-retirement-plans/individual-solo-401k) and the co-op will match 10% of the employee’s wages.
 Catalyst members are eligible for this type of retirement account because all employees are also owners.

 Employees can defer 100% of their compensation up to $22,500 for 2023 ($30,000 for employees age 50 or older).
 Employers can contribute up to 25% of compensation not to exceed $66,000 for the 2023 tax year. **Employees can make pre-tax or Roth (after-tax) contributions to the 401(k)**.
 However, all **employer** contributions are made pre-tax.
+See [the IRS rules](https://www.irs.gov/retirement-plans/one-participant-401k-plans) for more details.

 Employees can contribute to the Solo 401(k) and still contribute to a traditional individual IRA or Roth IRA.

-The members can use the high employer contribution limit of 25% to give themselves tax efficient raises and cost of living adjustments.
+The high employer contribution limit of 25% allows the cooperative to give tax efficient raises and cost of living adjustments to employees.
+For example, if inflation went up 5% on the year, the members can decide to increase the employer contribution to the Solo 401k accounts by 5% to adjust for the increased cost of living.
+This is more tax efficient than increasing wages because the cooperative does not need to pay payroll taxes on retirement contributions.

 ## Reimbursement